afognini/Tomography/README.md

 Released under the terms of the MIT License (see file LICENSE)

-# Notes
+# Requirements

-Please note that this library needs python3.x
+Please note that this library needs python3.x, numpy, and scipy.
+See https://www.scipy.org/install.html for the scipy installation instructions.